ilchebedelovski/ilchebedelovski.github.io/_posts/2020-04-13-tektoncd-on-kubernetes.md

 ### Task

-There is only one task named as `build-and-deploy`, inside that task there few steps:
+There is only one task named as `build-and-deploy`, in the main section we have `inputs`, `outputs` and `steps`.
+Inside that task there few steps:

 - `build-and-push` - where the image is built and pushed to our Container Registry.
 I am using [Kaniko](https://github.com/GoogleContainerTools/kaniko) for building and pushing the image.
 - `run-helm-add` - our Helm Chart is public available, we add that repo to our local Helm setting.
 - `run-helm-update` - a step for updating the local config with the resently added repository.
-- `run-helm-upgrade` - a step for installing/upgrading the Helm Chart.
+- `run-helm-upgrade` - a step for installing/upgrading the Helm Chart, in this step as you can see, several Helm Values are replaced, it is the application requirement for suppling the required variables to the Helm Chart and pass them to the scheduled Kubernetes Pod.

 ```
 apiVersion: tekton.dev/v1alpha1